A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Experimental setup

-Each of the two LUMC datasets was split into \textit{model-train}, \textit{model-val}, \textit{recon-val}, and \textit{recon-test}.
-The former two splits contained only image-domain data, which was used to train and validate the content/style models.
-The models were pre-trained on the full \textit{model-train} splits, ignoring any pairing between T1W and T2W scans.
-Additionally, 20 subjects from the \textit{model-train} split were designated for PFT where the pairing information was used in training and the reference scans were aligned via registration.
-The \textit{recon-val} and \textit{recon-test} splits additionally included multi-coil T2W raw data, which comprised 6-channel (LUMC-TRA) and 13-channel (LUMC-COR) k-space and coil sensitivity maps.
+Each of the two LUMC datasets was split into \textit{image-train}, \textit{image-val}, and \textit{recon}.
+The former two splits contained only image-domain data and no k-space raw data, and were used to train and validate the content/style models.
+The models were pre-trained on the full \textit{image-train} splits, ignoring any pairing between T1W and T2W scans.
+Additionally, 20 subjects from the \textit{image-train} split were designated for PFT, where the pairing information was used in training, and the reference scans were aligned via registration.
+The \textit{recon} split additionally included multi-coil T2W raw data, which comprised 6-channel (LUMC-TRA) and 13-channel (LUMC-COR) k-space and coil sensitivity maps.
 This k-space was already undersampled (1D Cartesian random) at acquisition with clinical acceleration of $R$=1.8-2.
 We further undersampled it retrospectively to higher accelerations $R\in\{4,6,8,10\}$ by dropping subsets of the acquired lines.
+The evaluation was performed on the \textit{recon} split using a two-fold cross-validation setup where the subjects in this split were divided into two folds.
+At a given moment, one fold was used to tune the reconstruction-time hyperparameters (such as CR step size $\gamma$ for PnP-CoSMo, regularization weights for classical baselines, etc.), whereas the other was used as a test set to compute the metrics, thus enabling a robust evaluation on all samples in the split.
 An overview of the data split is shown in Table \ref{tab:lumc_splits}.
-Spatially aligned images required by all but the unpaired training set were obtained via rigid registration and the reference T1W images were resampled to the T2W resolution.
+Spatially aligned images required by all but the unpaired training set were obtained via rigid registration, and the reference T1W images were resampled to the T2W resolution.
 During unpaired training, all images were resampled to the median T2W resolution.